gtunggala/CrystalCollectorGame/README.md

 # CrystalCollectorGame

-This is the Crystals Collector game!
+This is the Crystal Collector game!

 You will be given a random number at the start of the game.